jasonbarbee/TekLinksCodeCamp-Jan-2017/Lab 4 - Serverless/Lab 4 - Serverless.md

 ---
 # Build an Ansible Playbook
-Use the template "aws-inventory.yml" under the Vagrant/Ansible folder.
+You can use the file  "aws-inventory.yml" under the Vagrant/Ansible folder.
-We use a method called URI to POST data to a URL after collecting the inventory.
+We use a built in Ansible module called URI to POST data to a URL after collecting the inventory.
 **make sure to change this line in aws-inventory.yml**
 url: "https://3snrpqj7tj.execute-api.us-east-1.amazonaws.com/dev/routers"
 to **YOUR URL** reported by Serverless so that the data gets posted to YOUR API (not mine)

 ---
-# Ansible AWS Tasks
+# Ansible AWS Tasks - Example

 ```yaml
   tasks: